japostadan/get_next_line/notes/Memory Layout.md

 ### Memory Layout in Programs

-	- Th memory layout of a program refers to how's the data is stored in the computer computer memory during execution.
+	- The memory layout of a program refers to how's the data is stored in the computer computer memory during execution.

 ``` vbnet